LUAstro/LUAstro-website/README.md

 <h2>JavaScript</h2>

 JavaScript, a word that fills most programmers and web developers with fear, is the default programming language for websites.
 Unlike HTML and CSS, JavaScript is a true programming language, not a markup language, and is used on this site for niche uses like choosing an automatic background on startup or magnifying images once they're clicked on.
 It is the most tricky of the three to grasp, and I would **strongly** recommend learning it through an online tutorial if you wish to mess around with it.
 Other programming languages exist, like C, C++, Python, Java, etc. but JavaScript is considered the Web standard.
 On this site, all the JavaScript files are in the "scripts" folder, and end in ".js".

-I'll explain some example JavaScript code below.
+Below, I explain some of the basics of JavaScript with reference to the [Astro_Background.js](/scripts/Astro_Background.js) script that determines the background image for webpages once they are loaded.
+This barely scrapes the surface of JavaScript coding - again, online tutorials would explain it much better.

 ` /*